trelemar/dome-dialog-plugin/README.md

 - The maximum amount of filters in the list is 10.
 - `description` can be any string describing what kind of file the user is saving. `"image files"`

 Returns the full path to file as a string.
+If dialog is closed without selection it returns null.

 #### `static openFile(String: title, String: defaultPath, List: filters, String: description): String`
 - `title` can be any string.